VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_input_devices.md

 For those unfamiliar,

-MIDI, or **M**usical **I**nstrument **D**igital **I**nterface is a bloody ancient standard that's still (mostly) 7-bit and let's you send control messages about actions on a controller made for music, often a piano keyboard, so, something like Key C4 Down, Velocity 8 or twisting a knob may be on a MIDI Control Channel (CC) and will be like CC43 changed to 127.
+MIDI, or **M**usical **I**nstrument **D**igital **I**nterface is a bloody ancient standard that's still (mostly) 7-bit and lets you send control messages about actions on a controller made for music.
+Often this is a piano keyboard, so, something like Key C4 Down, Velocity 8 or twisting a knob may be on a MIDI Control Channel (CC) and will be like CC43 changed to 127.

 These messages go to the computer to tell it to use software to make the actual sound.
 The controller is just the physical interface to make it more natural to play.